-Cascade is a community development publication produced three times a year by the Community Development Studies and Education Department.
+Cascade is a community development publication produced four times a year by the Community Development Studies and Education Department.
 Cascade has a primary readership in financial institutions, nonprofits, and government agencies in the Third Federal Reserve District.

 To search by topic, use the index of articles.

 This issue focuses on financial education and literacy.
 The articles examine an initiative that provides individual development accounts for young people aging out of foster care, innovations from Doorways to Dreams on prize-linked savings and mobile devices, a joint partnership between the United Way and a state agency that provides financial coaching and education throughout Delaware, lessons from the Philadelphia Fed’s Keys to Financial Success personal finance course, results of a research study on the influence of financial literacy on high-cost borrowing, and Clarifi’s new approach to “embed” services in health-care centers and add coaching and mentoring services.

 This issue focuses on a range of affordable housing issues.
 Articles on rental housing examine the following: renters’ housing costs (analysis from the Joint Center for Housing Studies of Harvard University); the preservation of affordable rental housing in Pennsylvania, New Jersey, and Delaware; a PSE&G program that finances energy improvements in multifamily buildings in New Jersey; and rental housing affordability (Mapping Our Community).
 Coverage on supportive housing includes an analysis of a Delaware program that combines housing subsidies and supportive services and a national perspective from the Corporation for Supportive Housing.
 The issue also includes coverage of the single-family repair programs Habitat for Humanity and Rebuilding Together and a research study on housing alternatives for homeless families.